LAND in the WEST

 March of 2018 — The Forest Service withdrew its winter travel maps and committed to conduct winter travel planning on each of the three forests listed in our case – the Boise and Payette National Forests in Idaho and a portion of the Bridger-Teton National Forest in Wyoming.
 We agreed to dismiss the case based…

-Bears Ears National Monument Defense
+Bears Ears and Grand Staircase-Escalante National Monument Defense